 This medicinal plant is useful in the treatment of many ailments but particularly for urinary calculi.
 Pashanbheda herb is found in Himalaya and the Khasi hills Assam.
 The rhizomes of this plant are used to prevent and expel urinary stones.

-Different Ayurvedic treatise mentioned this plant and recommended its uses for treatment of urinary stones.
-Charak Samhita (210 BC-170 AD) mentioned this plant under the name Pashanbhed and recommended it for painful micturition, for curing abdominal tumour and for breaking up calculi.
+Different Ayurvedic treatise mentioned this plant and recommended its uses for the treatment of the urinary stones.
+Charak Samhita (210 BC-170 AD) mentioned this plant under the name Pashanbhed and recommended it for painful micturition, for curing abdominal tumor and for breaking up calculi.
 Sushruta Samhita (170 AD- 340 BC) and Ashtang Hridaya (341 AD – 434 AD) also mentions it for uric acid calculi.